Welcome to my KW Finder review.

 2. Link Miner – Digging for Gold Ten Miles Deep

-“I dug for gold ten miles deep, so it was much harder for anyone else to…”; “In order to do that, they’d have to out-dig me, and very few people are willing to do that because…”
+“I dug for gold ten miles deep, so it was much harder for anyone else to…”; “To do that, they’d have to out-dig me, and very few people are willing to do that because…”

 If you don’t know where these quotes come from, you need to read more of Steve Pavlina, but first things first.